Noah-Huppert/resume/README.md

 This target will automatically update the `resume.pdf` file before viewing it.

-# extra.tex file
+# Additional LaTeX Files
 Often times companies require that you submit a cover letter or set of essay responses with your application.

-This information can be put in the `extra.tex` file.
-Which will be included at the end of the `resume.tex` file.
+If a `cover.tex` file is present it will be included before the resume content.

-I personally store all the `extra.tex`s that I write in another private repository.
+If an `extra.tex` file is present it will be included after the resume content.